hendri-tobing/erlang-cowboy-examples/README.md

-# erlang-cowboy-elm
+# erlang-cowboy
-These are some examples of using Erlang Programming OTP web server by using Cowboy as the backend, Elm programming language as the front end.
+These are some examples of using Erlang Programming OTP web server by using Cowboy as the backend.
+Some examples are using Elm programming language as the front end.

 ## Installation
 Make sure **Erlang/OTP 21** is installed at your computer/server.
 Please check [Erlang Installation Guide](http://erlang.org/doc/installation_guide/users_guide.html "Erlang Installation Guide")